 Call the City of North Salt Lake Public Works at (801) 335-8726.
 Your name will be put on a list, and a member of the streets crew will come to your house for an inspection.
 Depending on the severity of the situation, the concrete may be replaced, lifted, grinded, or nothing may be done.
 All work will be done by City crews or a City contractor.

 Please call the City of North Salt Lake Public Works at (801) 335-8726.
 City ordinance states that outdoor watering is not allowed between the hours of 10:00 am through 6:00 pm and outdoor watering is also not allowed between October 15 through April 15 (Ord No. 8-1-6 E).
-Violators will be given a warning and if the problem persists, could be subject to penalties.
+(The following dates are subject to change depending on drought restrictions, etc.) Violators will be given a warning and if the problem persists, could be subject to penalties.